-Typically, participants may not take a distribution from a 403(b) account without tax penalty unless they have attained age 591/2 or separated from service in the year in which they turn 55 or older.
-The Internal Revenue Service regulations restrict other 403(b) plan distributions.
+Typically, participants may not take a distribution from a 403(b) and/or 457(b) account unless they have attained age 591⁄2 or separated from service.
+The Internal Revenue Service regulations restrict other 403(b) and/or 457(b) plan distributions.

-When are distributions permitted?
+When are 403(b) distributions permitted?

-Generally, a distribution cannot be made from a 403(b) account until you:
+Generally, a distribution cannot be made until you:

-- reach age 591⁄2 ;
+- reach age 591⁄2;

 - have a severance from employment;

-- are deceased;
+- are deceased:

 - become disabled;

 - encounter a specific financial hardship; or

 - have a qualified reservist distribution.